Tharush2002/DefenseSystem/README.md

 3. Commit your changes.
 4. Submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ---

-For any issues or queries, feel free to raise an issue or contact the repository owner.
+For any issues or queries, feel free to raise an issue or contact me.